guilhemmansoux/guilhemmansoux/README.md

 ### Hi there 👋
 ### This is Guilhem Mansoux!

 Welcome to my Github page!
-I am currently finishing my Energy Economics Master degree at IFP School, Université Paris-Saclay!
+I am currently finishing my Energy Economics Master degree at IFP School, Université Paris-Saclay, and my engineer diploma at AgroParisTech!

-#### 🌱 Things I am currently working on:
+#### :zap: Things I am currently working on:
-- Finish my Computer Engineering Master Degree
+- Finish my Energy Economics Master Degree and my engineer diploma
-- Taking online courses about Data Science and Machine Learning
-- Business practices on [bi4 Group Spain](https://github.com/bi4group) 🚀 *coming soon*
+- Improving my skills in python to better analyze, understand and forecast the electricy prices on the european electricity market

 #### :muscle: Things I am challenging myself with:
+- Work for a electricity trading company
-- Publishing a few project I have to do during my master degree
+- Publish a few project I have to do during my Master degree
--
-- Improving my skills in python to better analyze and forecast the electricy prices on the european electricity market
+- Generate interesting plots I see on the internet for the European electricty market

 #### :computer: Programming languages and tools:
 * Python